SapienzaNLP/wsd-hard-benchmark/README.md

 ```

 ### Data format
-We follow the format proposed in [Word Sense Disambiguation: A Unified Evaluation Framework and Empirical Comparison (Raganato et al., 2017)](https://aclanthology.org/E17-1010/).
+We follow the format used in [Word Sense Disambiguation: A Unified Evaluation Framework and Empirical Comparison (Raganato et al., 2017)](https://aclanthology.org/E17-1010/).
 In particular, each dataset `dataset_name` is divided into two files:
 * `dataset_name.data.xml`: An XML file that contains the test sentences, meta-data and the target words the system has to disambiguate.
 * `dataset_name.gold.key.txt`: A text file which contains the ground truth for the target words in `dataset_name.data.xml`.